Strange Bedfellows (1965 film): Reception

 The New York World-Telegram and The Sun was ambivalent: "Rock Hudson is settling deeper and deeper into a plot pattern in all his movies.
 He aims a mesh of deception at his girl about his identity or peril to his life and then we all wait for complications.
 The girl is alternately dewy-eyed or roaring with anger, depending how well the fraud progresses.
-Rock meets very turn like a flailing windmill of righteousness.
+Rock meets every turn like a flailing windmill of righteousness.
 Movies have been wearing out the idea for a half century, but Rock is at it again in 'Strange Bedfellows'....Rock never varies his performance so there is no reason to ask him to vary his plot as long as this one continues to be so acceptable to his enthusiastic multitudes.
 Gina Lollobrigida muffles her acting talents to fit into the pattern every bit as well as Doris Day ever did....In general...you can merely search your soul on how much you love Rock Hudson and there is your verdict on whether to see this picture."